elastic/integrations/packages/servicenow_cmdb/docs/README.md

 **Note**:

 1. This integration currently supports ECS mapping for default ServiceNow tables listed above.
 For custom tables created by users, ECS mapping is not automatically provided.
-If you want to add mappings for custom tables, please refer to this [tutotial guide](https://www.elastic.co/guide/en/fleet/current/data-streams-pipeline-tutorial.html).
+If you want to add mappings for custom tables, please refer to this [tutorial guide](https://www.elastic.co/guide/en/fleet/current/data-streams-pipeline-tutorial.html).
 2. For each table, a tag will be added based on the name of the table from which data is fetched.

 ## Requirements